rsonger/software-engineering-lab/_posts/2022-04-01-getting-started.md

 :arrow_right: When installing on **Windows**, you might see an error that says `Microsoft Visual C++ 14.0 is required`.
 If that happens, try the instructions below for [Troubleshooting on Windows](#troubleshooting-on-windows) before continuing.

 The latest versions of each package for the installed Python version should be enough.
 When the installation completes, let's confirm they are usable in a Python program.
 Run the interactive Python interpreter by typing `python` in the terminal and pressing Enter.
 The prompt will change into `>>>` and you can directly enter Python script.
+With **Git Bash** on **Windows**, the terminal might freeze after typing `python` and never respond.
+If that happens, look under the [Troubleshooting on Windows](#troubleshooting-on-windows) section below.

 ```bash
 (.venv) $ python